 Copywriting is a very mentor-driven industry.
 Or at least that’s what a mentor told me once.
 Having a copy mentor is invaluable.
 A good mentor is there to bounce ideas off of, give productive feedback and share stories full of copy wisdom.
 It could be your boss.
 Or someone you work alongside.
 Maybe it’s an old friend.
 If you can help it, have a mentor.

 But continuing your growth doesn’t stop at having a mentor.
-It’s also smart to find some great copywriting books and websites to help you keep up.
+It’s also smart to find some great books and websites on copywriting to help you keep up.
 No matter where you go, read copy.
 Read it on websites.
 Read it on billboards.
 Read it on the back of your shampoo bottle (for your safety, after you rinse).
 Notice what you love and what you really freaking hate.
 And when you do hate something, ask yourself how you’d make it better.
 Not always so easy, is it?

 Copywriting is challenging.
 But you know what?
 Most great jobs are.
 Even professional taste-testers have to eat a bad slice of ‘za every once in a while.
 So keep writing and show those challenges whose boss (hint: it’s you).